Enzo Amore: Early career (2012–2013)

 Arndt had no prior wrestling experience before WWE signed him.
 He had trained with Joe DeFranco at the DeFranco's Training Systems gym in Wyckoff, New Jersey since the age of 16.
 By chance, WWE executive Triple H also started training with DeFranco; Arndt, a lifelong fan of professional wrestling, made a compilation video of himself doing various exercises and cutting a promo.
 When DeFranco showed the video to Triple H, Arndt was given a tryout at WWE, ultimately resulting in his signing.
+Ardnt has claimed that Triple H had found the video online but this has been disputed.
 In August 2012, WWE signed Arndt, who then started using the ring name Eric Anthony.
 In November 2012, he was given the ring name of Enzo Amore when he debuted in WWE's developmental system NXT as a wrestler.